dnow2000/feedback-main/api/repository/CONTRIBUTING.md

 ## Testing

 These functions are tested in a Flask context, therefore with a connection to the database.
 We consider these integration tests.
 These tests trigger real SQL queries and require data to be present in the database.
-These tests use the `@clean_database` decorator which takes care of emptying each table before executing a test and insert the necessary data in their `# given` part.
+These tests use the `@with_delete` decorator which takes care of emptying each table before executing a test and insert the necessary data in their `# given` part.

 They aim to: